Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 #### Mengapa butuh waktu yang sangat lama sebelum lazer dapat menggantikan stable sebagai versi rilis utama?

-Di balik kesederhanaannya, osu! tidak dapat berjalan tanpa dukungan ribuan fitur dan sistem yang harus ditulis ulang untuk lazer.
-Proses ini memakan waktu yang tidak sebentar, dan walaupun lazer saat ini telah dapat dimainkan, lazer masih jauh dari kata rampung.
+Di balik kesederhanaannya, osu! tidak dapat berjalan tanpa dukungan berbagai fitur dan sistem yang harus ditulis ulang untuk lazer.
+Proses ini memakan waktu yang tidak sebentar, dan walaupun lazer saat ini telah dapat digunakan, pengembangan lazer masih jauh dari kata rampung.

 Another area which has taken a huge amount of effort is historical preservation — making sure that beatmaps behave exactly as they should, including edge cases that weren't originally planned for. osu! is a vibrant ecosystem and users have taken liberty to extend the game far beyond its planned extents, and we are trying our best to embrace and support this going forward.